tibs/pyconuk2019-notes/old-slides.rst

 * Networking: it's a good place to make contacts within the Python community, and possibly withone one's own field as well.
-This also includes recruitment (the last several UK Python conferences have had specific recrtuitment sessions, and of course sponsorship acts as advertising)
+This also includes recruitment (the last several UK Python conferences have had specific recruitment sessions, and of course sponsorship acts as advertising)

 * Socialising: it's nice to meet people you've got to know at previous